 Attendance: Regular attendance is mandatory; attendance will be taken.
 It is in your best interest to attend class regularly and on time.
 Material that will be covered in class goes well beyond the assigned reading, i.e. many questions that will be on exams come exclusively from lectures rather than the book.
-If you DO miss a class, you and you alone are responsible for finding out what you missed from a classmate.
+If you DO miss a class, you and you alone are responsible for finding out what you missed from a classmate (the instructor's lecture notes will be made available on request).
 I do not repeat lectures in office hours.
-Any student who misses more than five class sessions shall be dropped with a grade of "X" if the student has a passing grade average at that time.
+Any student who misses more than four class sessions will be dropped with a grade of "X" if the student has a passing grade average at that time.
 If the student is failing, due to poor work or missing assignments, the student will be assigned a grade of "F".